Private Residence Relief from Capital Gains Tax

 • Any periods not exceeding four years in total due to certain employment requirements.

-In order for these periods of absence to qualify, there must be a time both before and after the absence when the dwelling house is the individual's only or main residence.
+For these periods of absence to qualify, there must be a time both before and after the absence when the dwelling house is the individual's only or main residence.
 However, absences due to employment will qualify even if the individual does not return to the dwelling house afterwards if the reason for not returning is that their employment requires them to live elsewhere.

 Furthermore, any period of absence when living in job-related accommodation will qualify for PRR provided there is an intention to occupy the dwelling as a main residence in due course.